Digging for Diamonds

-The diamond search area is plowed periodically when weather allows to help loosen the surface soil and promote diamond finds.
+The diamond search area is plowed periodically when the weather allows to help loosen the surface soil and promote diamond finds.
 Plowing is unscheduled but generally takes place once a month during spring, summer, and fall.
-Historical structures, and mining equipment, washing pavilions, and sun shelters are located in the search area.
+Historical structures and mining equipment, washing pavilions, and sun shelters are located in the search area.
 Diamond mining tools are available for rent or purchase at the park.

 Fees to search for Diamonds

 |20 Admission Pass||$170|